Powerlearnproject/se-assignment-day-2-git-and-github-NestaMarley/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+• Branching in git allows different developers to work on different parts of the code but on the same repository.
+• It points to a specific commit in the platform the default branch being the master or main branch.

+- It is an important collaborative development through;
+  .
+Allowing multiple developers to work on same code at the same time .Allows for creation of different branches where developers can easily brainstorm ideas .Enables each branch to be independently created so that incase of errors only a small part of the code is affected.
+  .Allows developers maintain a clear and easily understable code independently.

+  ~ Branches creation first involves checking the main branch using the git checkout main command.

+  ~ Create a new branch eg the git checkout -b plpis great creates a branch named plpis great.
+  -Add files to the branch using the git add. command -Push the branch to a remote repository using the git push command -Create a pull request on GitHub to allow others to review changes to the branch -To view the branch use the git branch and git checkout branch name to switch from one branch to another.
+  - Once the branch is merged and no longer needed you can use the git branch - d branch name to delete it.
+  - A typical workflow entails:
+    • Create a branch
+    • Work on changes usig git commit or git add
+    • Switch to main
+    •Merge branch

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?